chadwain/zss/README.md

   - Allows one to draw a document to graphical window via a rendering backend.
 At the moment, the only provided backend is [SDL2](https://libsdl.org/).

 # Building zss
-To build zss, use the latest version of zig.
+To build zss, use the latest version of zig, and simply run `zig build --help` to see your options.

-To do layout or run tests, you will need:
-- harfbuzz
-- freetype

-To use the SDL2 rendering backend or run the demo program, you must also have:
+To use the SDL2 rendering backend or run the demo program, you must have the following installed on your system:
 - sdl2
 - sdl2-image